rackerlabs/rs-heat-docs/cloud-backup.rst

 to create a backup of the 'c:\\inetpub\\wwwroot\\wordpress' folder 'Daily' at '11:30PM' and to retain the created backup for '60' days.
 Also, it was configured to notify at the given email ID upon any error during the backup creation.
-Please note that host_ipaddress is the IP of the cloud server from where files/folders will be backed up.
-Here the IP address of the windows server that was created in the earlier resource example was passed.
-If the server was created outside of the stack, make sure that a backup agent was installed on that server and pass the IP address to host_ipaddress.
+Please note that ``host_ip_address`` is the IP address of the cloud server from where files/folders will be backed up.
+Here the IP address of the Windows server that was created in the earlier resource example was passed.
+If the server was created outside of the stack, make sure that a backup agent was installed on that server and pass the IP address to ``host_ip_address``.

 Outputs section
 ---------------

-Add the wordpress website URL to the outputs section.
+Add the WordPress website URL to the outputs section.

 .. code:: yaml